ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAdvancedFixedWingTurbopropPowerplant.rst

 IAdvancedFixedWingTurbopropPowerplant
 =====================================

-.. py:class:: IAdvancedFixedWingTurbopropPowerplant
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingTurbopropPowerplant

    object

    Interface used to access the options for the Turboprop powerplant strategy in the advanced fixed wing tool.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAdvancedFixedWingTurbopropPowerplant

 Overview
 --------